natlas/docs/content/en/docs/Examples/dorking.md

 **Query:** `ports.scripts.id:ftp-anon`

 **Description:** Exposed FTP servers can be pretty mundane, since many sites will intentionally provide some file downloads over FTP.
-You may wish to append interesting directories to this search, such as `ports.scripts.id:ftp-anon etc`
+You may wish to append interesting directories to this search, such as `ports.scripts.id:ftp-anon etc`.
+Alternatively, you can further filter with `NSE: writeable`, per the [ftp-anon](https://nmap.org/nsedoc/scripts/ftp-anon.html) documentation, e.g. `ports.scripts.id:ftp-anon "NSE: writeable"`

 ### Exposed MongoDB